 There are no elements of Panopto’s video platform available as add-ons.
 If Panopto offers a feature, you’ll find it included in our standard license at no additional cost.

-No provider, no server, and no data center is immune to outage in some form.
+No provider, no server, and no data center is immune to an outage in some form.
 Not long ago, Amazon’s east coast data center outage was widely publicized after severe storms knocked out the primary and backup power generators — and brought down service from Netflix, Pinterest, and Instagram.
 When bad things happen, whether it’s a power failure, a network outage, hardware crash, a blue screen, or a misbehaving driver, you should expect your video platform to have a plan in place to prevent failures.

 Panopto protects our customers against data center outages and reduces the chance of data loss with a feature that called “cross-availability zone failover,” which involves the continual replication of our entire video platform across multiple Amazon data centers in different geographic locations and on different electrical grids.